 We are awash in the consequences of people’s acts.
 Couldn’t an all-mighty, all-wise, all-loving God restrain people a little bit without denying their freedom altogether, but checking, to a certain extent, the horrific consequences of their bad choices when they make them?

 Learn more about Justifying natural evil

 Granted, it is a very difficult process of judgment on the parents’ part to know how much freedom to give them, how soon.
-But there comes a point, somewhere when they’re in their teens probably, when you hope they’ve internalized enough of those values that they are beginning to see the world in a reasonable kind of way, and so you loosen the restraints and you loosen them a little more, and then they get their driver’s license.
+But there comes a point, somewhere when they’re in their teens probably, when you hope they’ve internalized enough of those values that they are beginning to see the world reasonably, and so you loosen the restraints over time, enough to the point that they get their driver’s license.
 Your 17-year-old says, “Dad, can I have the car keys?”
 You grit your teeth, hand him the car keys, and you hope by then he’s got some judgment.

-Freedom can be bestowed in an incremental way so that, along with the freedom, one acquires the ability to deal with it responsibly and live a responsible life.
+Freedom can be bestowed incrementally so that, along with the freedom, one acquires the ability to deal with it responsibly and live a responsible life.

 Learn more about taking evil seriously

 Common Questions About the Purpose of Evil

 What it means to be evil is somewhat subjective.
 But there are some universal beliefs among most that evil is the opposite of good, and in most cultures, some form of the Ten Commandments provides a description of evil that includes acts such as murder, adultery, and theft.

 The evil eye is an old legend that claims someone can cause you harm or misery by an evil glance that bestows a curse.
 This has led to high sales of charms and amulets to protect against this problem, and they are also referred to as evil eyes.